This D

-"This D" is a song by American hip hop recording artist TeeFlii from his first official mixtape AnNieRuO'TAY 1.
+"This D" is a song by American singer TeeFlii from his first official mixtape AnNieRuO'TAY 1.
 The song was released on October 2, 2013 by Excuse My Liquor and Epic Records as his debut single.
 It was produced by frequent collaborator DJ Mustard.
 After receiving a high amount of radio airplay, the song peaked at number 35 on the US Billboard Rhythmic chart.

 Background

 The song was originally released in November 2012 as a part of TeeFlii's first official mixtape AnNieRuO'TAY 1.
 On July 4, 2013, DJ Mustard and TeeFlii released a collaboration mixtape titled Fireworks.
 It was entirely produced by DJ Mustard and featured collaborations with Dom Kennedy, Casey Veggies, Ty Dolla Sign, Omarion, Kevin McCall, and E-40.

 Commercial performance

 On September 20, 2013, "This D" debuted on the US Billboard Rhythmic chart at number 38.
 It received serious support on hometown Power 106, being played nearly 800 times during the previous week.
 The song would end up peaking at number 35 on that chart.